DBGate Change History

 - The

-files to be used across IIS websites, applications, Windows services, and console applications. - Developers can rename API objects through the
+<base href="/" />tag for IIS applications is now automatically replaced, allowing the samewwwrootfiles to be used across IIS websites, applications, Windows services, and console applications. - Developers can rename API objects through the

-section in the connection configuration.
+ApiNameReplacementssection in the connection configuration.
 For example, change a generated name like "view_money_transactions" to "transactions." - DBGate automatically detects available SSL certificates and activates HTTPS endpoints on Windows.

 - Automatic redirection to HTTPS endpoints occurs when both HTTP and HTTPS endpoints are served.